 Laboratory Rotations.
 Students spend their first year performing experimental research in the laboratories of faculty members in at least three 8-week lab rotations.
 During the rotations, students interact with individual faculty members and explore possible subjects for future dissertation research.
 The laboratory rotations do not coincide with the semester start and end dates, but all first year students should register for MCB 300 in the fall and again in the spring to indicate the laboratory rotation course.
 Some students choose to carry out an additional rotation during the summer preceding their first year, or, if they have not decided upon a home lab following the spring term, may opt for an additional rotation in May and June of the first year.
 Each student arranges for a permanent faculty dissertation advisor and begins dissertation research by the end of the first year.

 Outside Fellowship Application.
 All prospective students are encouraged to apply for outside funding from agencies such as the National Science Foundation at the time of application to the program.
 If a student has not procured a fellowship upon admission, first year students are asked to submit a research proposal to a nationally recognized funding agency.
 International students are asked to apply for funding opportunities from their home country at the time of application for admission, as many foreign fellowships must be procured before the student matriculates in the United States.
 A fellowship writing workshop is conducted early every fall to aid students in how to put together a compelling proposal.

-Ethics Workshop in the Responsible Conduct of Research.
+Ethics Workshop in the Responsible Conduct of Research (RCR).
 In addition to academic coursework, all MCB PhD candidates must complete a workshop in the responsible conduct of research by the end of the first year of study.
 The workshop is sponsored and conducted by members of the faculty.
 Instruction in RCR must be undertaken at least once during each career stage, and at a frequency of no less than once every four years, so students in the fifth year are required to enroll in a refresher course in the responsible conduct of research.